Tight rein on costs helps UnitedHealth beat profit expectations, raise forecast

+Healthcare & PharmaceuticalsTight rein on costs helps UnitedHealth beat profit expectations, raise forecast

-(Reuters) - UnitedHealth Group Inc on Thursday raised its 2021 adjusted profit target, as tight control on medical costs helped the largest U.S. health insurer handily beat first-quarter profit estimates, sending shares up more than 4%.
+UnitedHealth Group Inc (UNH.N) on Thursday raised its 2021 adjusted profit target, as tight control on medical costs helped the largest U.S. health insurer handily beat first-quarter profit estimates, sending shares up more than 4%.

-The industry bellwether’s results lifted shares of rivals.
-Anthem Inc was up 3%, Cigna Corp up 1% and Humana Inc up 3%.
+The industry bellwether's results lifted shares of rivals.
+Anthem Inc (ANTM.N) was up 3%, Cigna Corp (CI.N) up 1% and Humana Inc (HUM.N) up 3%.

 Health insurer medical costs have been fluctuating since the coronavirus outbreak as dollars saved on patients delaying care and procedures early in the pandemic was later offset by higher expenses related to testing, treatment and vaccination against COVID-19.